toonetown/build-date/README.md

 ## Date Building ##

 This project provides a script which will package HowardHinnant's date library in a similar manner to the other `build-*` projects.
-It contains as a submodule, It contains as a submodule, the [toonetown/date][date-release] git project.
+It contains as a submodule, It contains as a submodule, the [date][date-release] git project.

 [date-release]: https://github.com/toonetown/date